fpmsecom/WooCommerce/README.md

 COMPATIBILITY
 ------------

-Compatible with version 5.8 of Woocommerce and upto 5.8 of Wordpress.
+Compatible with version 6.4.x of Woocommerce and upto 5.9.x of Wordpress.
+Untested on vesrions prior to and including 3.x of both.

 INTRODUCTION
 ------------